hello-robot/stretch_tutorials/stretch_body/tutorial_dynamixel_servos.md

 ------
-<div align="center"> All materials are Copyright 2022 by Hello Robot Inc. The Stretch RE1 robot has patents pending</div>
+<div align="center"> All materials are Copyright 2022 by Hello Robot Inc. Hello Robot and Stretch are registered trademarks.
+The Stretch RE1 and RE2 robots are covered by U.S. Patent 11,230,000 and other patents pending.</div>